-December 22, 2016

-This new procedure-using skin-suspending strings- may soon be as popular as fillers for fixing sagging skin.
-Just don't call it "a thread lift".
+2 August 16, 2017 ♥ 12 This new procedure - using skin-suspending strings - may soon be as popular as fillers for fixing sagging skin.
+Just don't call it "a thread lift."
 In this day of technological innovations in cosmetic surgery, one question is on many prospective patients' lips: why go under the knife if I don't have to?
 Many of the newest procedures are virtually pain free, and produce the results of a facelift without the incisions and recovery time.

-In fact, according to the American Society for Aesthetic Plastic Surgery (ASAPS) the numbers of people getting traditional facelifts has increased by only .5% since 2015.
+In fact, according to the American Society for Aesthetic Plastic Surgery (ASAPS) the numbers of people getting traditional facelifts has increased by only 0.5% since 2015.
 Perhaps that's because they are looking into less invasive, more time effective options in lieu of complex surgical procedures.
 And many doctors are picking up on the trend.
+Healthier Skin, Happier Life evologie Intensive Blemish Serum

+Reduced inflammation

+Reduction of breakouts

+Healthier skin texture

+Learn More

+Real Science.
+Real Results.

-In a recent interview with Town & Country magazine, Beverly Hills celebrity dermatologist Dr. Howard Lancer predicted "that in 10 years the surgical facelift will be a thing of antiquity."
+In a recent interview with Town & Country magazine, Beverly Hills celebrity dermatologist Dr. Howard Lancer predicted "that in ten years the surgical facelift will be a thing of antiquity."
+That couldn't happen without other procedures waiting to become the future of aesthetic medicine.

-RELATED: 6 Non-Surgical Facelift Treatments Recommended by Plastic Surgeons

-That couldn't happen without other procedures waiting to take over the future of aesthetic medicine.

 Case in point: The Silouhette InstaLift.
-Touted as the "30-minute lunchtime facelift" and FDA-approved in April 2015 for use in the mid-face, this minimally invasive approach uses absorbable sutures with tiny bi-directional cones to lift and suspend the deeper layers of the skin.
-The suture and cone material are both made of glycolide/L-lactide (PLGA).
-An added bonus: as the small cones slowly dissolve over time, the tissue heals around them, stimulating collagen production, making the skin firmer and thicker.
-Even better: the results can be seen instantly.

-So is the procedure right for you?
-For those answers and more about the procedure, it's downtime and longevity we spoke to three doctors: New-York city facial plastic surgeon Dr. Yael Halaas, Illinois-based cosmetic dermatologist Dr. Jessie Cheung, and California-based plastic surgeon Dr. Daniel C. Mills.
+Touted as the "30 minute lunchtime facelift" and FDA-approved in April 2015 for use in the mid-face, this minimally invasive approach uses absorbable sutures with tiny bi-directional cones to lift and suspend the deeper layers of the skin.
+The suture and cone material are both made of glycolide and L-lactide (PLGA).
+An added bonus of this approach is that as the small cones slowly dissolve over time, the tissue heals around them, stimulating collagen production, which makes the skin firmer and thicker.
+Even better, the results can be seen instantly.
+So, is the procedure right for you?
+For this answers and more about the procedure, we spoke to three doctors: New York City facial plastic surgeon Dr. Yael Halaas, Willowbrook, IL based cosmetic dermatologist Dr. Jessie Cheung, and Laguna Beach, CA based plastic surgeon Dr. Daniel C. Mills.